John Wilkinson (industrialist): Inventions

 Wilkinson was a prolific inventor of new products and processes, and especially anything connected with novel uses of cast iron and wrought iron.
 His development of a machine tool for boring cast iron cannons presaged the accurate boring of cylinders for the first Watt steam engines.
 He also improved the air supply for the blast furnace using a new design of bellows, and was the first to use wrought iron in canal barges.
 He supported the construction of the first important cast iron bridge at Coalbrookdale.

-Cannon boring machine
+Cannon boring machine (UK Patent 1063 of 1774)

 Bersham became well known for high-quality casting and a producer of guns and cannon.
 Historically, cannons had been cast with a core and then bored to remove imperfections, but in 1774 Wilkinson patented a technique for boring iron guns from a solid piece, rotating the gun barrel rather than the boring-bar.
 This technique made the guns more accurate since the bore was uniform in diameter, and less likely to explode.
 While bronze cannons were already being bored from the solid, the boring of large iron naval cannon was novel.
 The patent was quashed in 1779 (the Royal Navy saw it as a monopoly and sought to overthrow it) but Wilkinson still remained a major manufacturer.